Award-Winning Honky Tonk Artist Justin Trevino

 PRESENT AND FUTURE

 Whether leading his own band or playing bass and singing harmony with another band, Justin maintains a full schedule of live performances.
 You'll continue to find him in any number of Texas dance halls, as well as being the returning favorite at festivals and special events stateside and in Europe.
-He also still enjoys hosting the Ernest Tubb Midnite Jamboree during occasional trips to Nashville.
+He always enjoyed hosting the Ernest Tubb Midnite Jamboree during occasional trips to Nashville.
 He accommodates numerous requests to perform at private events as well.

 Although he prefers to be a quiet force behind the scenes, Justin also invests in "paying it forward," working closely with select young, talented artists who are also passionate about real country music.